-As the count of active cases in India jumped to 170,293 cases, Prime Minister Narendra Modi himself took a dose of the vaccine today, kicking off the second phase of the country’s vaccination drive.
-People will need to register themselves through the vaccine portal, which is dubbed CoWIN 2.0.
+As the count of active cases in India jumped to 3 lakh cases, Prime Minister Narendra Modi himself took a dose of the vaccine recently, kicking off the second phase of the country’s vaccination drive.
+People will need to register themselves through the vaccine portal, which is dubbed CoWIN.

 The new version of the portal has some advanced features, including GPS location tapping, four appointments per mobile phone and a walk-in provision for registering from the session site.

-The registrations on the CoWIN 2.0 portal open from 9am on March 1, after the app went under maintenance for two days, on February 27 and 28.
+The registrations on the CoWIN portal open from 9am on April 28.
 Vaccination appointments will only be available between 9am and 3pm everyday.

 Covid-19 Vaccine: Eligibility